 My research lies at the intersection of generative modeling, video and trajectory prediction, controllable editing, and learning-guided search.
 I am interested in models that reason over motion, structure, and time, and in evaluation methods that reveal how these models behave beyond short, isolated examples.

-I am increasingly interested in AI systems that learn from experience, beyond pretraining, retrieval, or static supervision.
-I view generation, evaluation, and search as an iterative feedback loop, where model outputs, observed failures, and interactions with the environment inform future improvement.
-This motivates my interest in memory, adaptation, and self-improving systems that turn repeated experience into reusable abstractions, better control, and more reliable decision-making.
+I am increasingly interested in AI systems that learn from behavioral trajectories.
+A trajectory, such as the evolving path of a researcher through questions, hypotheses, experiments, failures, and revisions, contains rich feedback about how actions shape outcomes over time.
+I view generation, evaluation, and search through this lens as an iterative feedback loop.
+This motivates my interest in memory, adaptation, and self-improving systems that turn experience into reusable abstractions, better control, and more reliable decision-making.